 Harbour Quay Boardwalk is the first version of this vision, providing a wooden boardwalk area set to span 350 meters, in front of a public garden and outdoor gym.

 Once fully developed, this area of the Canary Wharf estate will provide an additional 9 acres of parks and walks.

 Easily accessed — simply walk west from anywhere on the estate until hitting the Thames — the waterfront path passes numerous points of interest.
 These include: King Edward Memorial Park, Shadwell Basin, and the cobbled streets of Wapping on this scenic route towards Tower Bridge.

 The Thames path is also a great place to take in the skyline and capture some great views of Canary Wharf.
-The waterside route provides stunning views looking back towards Canary Wharf, with the reflections of waterside and ultra-tall buildings — Newfoundland and Landmark Pinnacle — stretching across the Thames.
+The waterside route provides stunning views looking back towards the peninsula, with the reflections of waterside and ultra-tall buildings — Newfoundland and Landmark Pinnacle — stretching across the Thames.